MESGJanie/documentation/start-here/quick-start-guide.md

 ## 6. Test the application

-Now let's give this super small application a try.
+Now let's give this super simple application a try.

 Let's trigger the webhook with the following command: